 SPA caching rules boil down to

-- Cache static assets (JavaScript files, images, etc.) forever, as those files have unique names generated on each build.
+- Cache static assets (JavaScript files, images, etc.) forever, as those files have unique names generated on each build (thanks to WebPack).

 index.html

 as it’s usually a tiny file keeping all the references to other static assets with unique names.
-This way on releasing a new version the client would always download a new bundle of JS & CSS files.
+This way, the client would always download a new bundle of JS & CSS files on releasing a new version.

 Nowadays, the minimum set of HTTP response headers to disable caching requires: